cryptpad/cryptpad-api-examples/README.md

   * `config.events.onNewKey`: function (data, callback) - **optional**
     * **If provided**, your service will let CryptPad generate the session keys for each document directly and you will only be responsible for sharing the session key with the users trying to edit this document
     * **If not provided**, your service will have to generate secure keys (string) and provide them to the users.
-    * Function called when a new key is provided by CryptPad, either because you didn't provide one in `config.document.key` or the one you provided is deprecated.
+    * Function called when a new keypair is provided by CryptPad, either because you didn't provide a key in `config.document.key` or the one you provided is deprecated.
-      * "data" is a object containing the "new" (generated) key and the "old" (provided) key
+      * "data" is a object containing the "new" (generated) key and the "old" (provided) key.
+It also includes a new "view" key.
       * "callback" is a function that **must be called** with the correct "new" key as argument
+    * This function is **not called** when the API is loaded in "view" mode.
+Users with "view" rights can't generate a new keypair (edit and view) to store, otherwise they would be able to edit the document.
     * See the **Managing keys** section for further details
   * `config.events.onHasUnsavedChanges`: function (unsaved) - **optional**
     * Function called when the editor detect unsaved changes and correct "saves"
       * "unsaved" is a boolean set to `true` if the editor contains unsaved changes and `false` is everything is saved
     * Note: this function can be used to warn the user about unsaved content if they try to leave the session early.
 It can also tell them when a save has been performed.
+  * `config.events.onUserlistChange`: function (userlist) - **optional**
+    * Function called when the user list changes (users joining or leaving the document).
+    * The "userlist" object contains:
+      * The **name** provided to the API for the user
+      * A **readOnly** boolean indicated if this API was loaded in view mode or edit mode
+      * If a **jwt** was provided to the API with the user data (config.editorConfig.user), it will also be included in this object

 ### Managing keys